KevinGoodsell/tmda-fork/tmda/contrib/ofmipd-stunnel-daemons/README.txt

+NOTE: Recent versions of tmda-ofmipd contain native support for SSL.
+As such, this "HOWTO" is probably not relevant any more, unless you have some specific requirement to use stunnel.

 The files in this directory show how to run a daemonized stunnel to provide TLS encrypted connections to a daemonized tmda-ofmipd.